-The national Value Added Tax Act (1501/1993) and the customs legislation are both applied for VAT purposes regarding imports.
+The national Value Added Tax Act (1501/1993) (in Finnish), with references to customs legislation, is applied to VAT on imports.

-- importation of goods, payment of tax, refund and recovery of tax as well as other procedures
+- import of goods, payment, refund and recovery of tax and other procedures

 - tax increase

-- confidentiality of data and disclosure and obtainment of confidential data.
+- confidentiality of information as well as disclosure and receipt of confidential information.

 On the Finnish Customs website, on the page Customs legislation, there are links to applicable legislation,